 If you are a landlord, key management is even more important for you.
 Make sure you have marked all the keys properly with markers and kept them in separate sealable plastic bags.
 Always keep all master keys with you.
 Only duplicates can go to the tenants and the careless kids.

-I hope all this made sense to you and you will be able to apply these principles in your life.
-Let me know how you organise your assets and finances.
+I hope all this made sense to you and you will be able to apply these principles to your life.
+Let me know how you organize your assets and finances.
 Hope you have a good day.